-Terrorist’s weapon is fear.
+A terrorist’s weapon is fear.
 Their cause is destruction and death.
 They broker on mutilating the innocent, causing others to capitulate to irrational demands.
-Terrorism is the art of war for the ignorant and the cowardice.
-The radical leaders recruit the disfranchised from society, strap a bomb on their body, promise them a reward in heaven and use them for their advantage.
+Terrorism is the art of war for the ignorant and the coward.
+The radical leaders recruit the disfranchised from society, strap a bomb on their bodies, promise them a reward in heaven and use them for their advantage.

 The culture is driven by the propaganda of spineless talking heads who are naively becoming the mouthpiece for the terrorist—spewing their stupidity and delusional religion.

 Let me give you a short story to illustrate.

 During a transitional time, my family lived in a cul-de-sac neighborhood.
 My next-door neighbor had a reputation for being a bully.
 He felt that he was the master and everyone who lived there was subject to his rantings.
 For some reason, the others put up with his foolishness.

 I was away on a trip when he bullied my young son.
 When my wife came out of the house to see what was going on, he turned his drunken mouth spewing his cuss words and inappropriate language toward her.

 When I returned and found out about the situation, I spoke kind and comforting words to my wife and strengthened my son’s confidence.
 Then I walked out of the house.